-Sales to Wal-Mart Stores, Inc. ("Walmart") and its affiliates accounted for approximately 18%, 19% and 20% of our total net sales for fiscal years 2015, 2014 and 2013, respectively.
-Walmart is a customer in our Retail and Wholesale Products Group segment.
-There are no customers in the Business to Business Products Group with sales equal to or greater than 10% of our total sales; however, sales to Clorox (a customer in our Business to Business Products Group) and its affiliates accounted for approximately 6% of total net sales for each of fiscal years 2015 and 2014, and 7% of total net sales for fiscal year 2013.
+Sales to Wal-Mart Stores, Inc. ("Walmart") and its affiliates accounted for approximately 19%, 18% and 19% of our total net sales for fiscal years 2016, 2015 and 2014, respectively.
+Walmart is a customer in our Retail and Wholesale Products Group.
+There are no customers in the Business to Business Products Group with sales equal to or greater than 10% of our total sales; however, sales to Clorox (a customer in our Business to Business Products Group) and its affiliates accounted for approximately 6% of total net sales for each of fiscal years 2016, 2015 and 2014.
 The degree of margin contribution of our significant customers in the Business to Business Products Group varies, with certain customers having a greater effect on our operating results.
 The loss of any customer other than those described in this paragraph would not be expected to have a material adverse effect on our business.